Resonance4K/SFR/README.md

 	<img src="/screenshots/output.png?raw=true" alt="Output" />
 </p>

+## Supported Platforms

+The program is currently being supported on the following platforms:

+- Windows
+- Linux

 ## Installation

 _**Note:** The GNU Compiler Collection (GCC) is required to run the provided makefile for program compilation._